chrisnmorrison/openmastery/learn/java/fundamentals/arrays.md

             arr[i] = i;
         }

-        // prints the values of the array, seperated by spaces for (int i : arr){
+        // prints the values of the array, separated by spaces for (int i : arr){
             System.out.print(i + " ");
         }